 The legal system in the People's Republic of China differs from those of the United States and Canada.
 Our subsidiaries in China are considered "Foreign Invested Enterprises" or "FIEs", and are subject to certain laws and regulations designed to regulate foreign investment in China.
 The Foreign Invested Enterprise laws provide certain protections from government interference.
 In addition, these laws guarantee the full enjoyment of the benefits of corporate articles and contracts to Foreign Invested Enterprise participants.
 These laws, however, do impose standards concerning corporate formation and governance.
 Similarly, our Chinese subsidiaries account for transactions in accordance with Chinese GAAP and the accounting laws of the People's Republic of China mandate accounting practices that are not entirely consistent with IFRS.
 Converting Chinese GAAP financial statements into IFRS can be complex, and there is a risk that material differences between the standards will not be identified.
-Chinese accounting laws require that an annual "statutory audit" be performed in accordance with the People's Republic of China accounting laws.
+Chinese accounting laws require that an annual "statutory audit" be performed in accordance with the People's Republic of China accounting standards and that the books of account of Foreign Invested Enterprises be maintained in accordance with Chinese accounting laws.
 Article 14 of the PRC Wholly Foreign-Owned Enterprise Law requires Wholly Foreign-Owned Enterprises (such as our subsidiaries in China) to submit certain periodic fiscal reports and statements to designated financial and tax authorities, at the risk of business license revocation.
 There is no guarantee that we and our subsidiaries will be able to continue to comply with the legal and accounting systems in China without incurring additional expense, or at all, which would restrict our ability to do business and would have a material adverse effect on our business operations and financial condition.